-d.
-Safeguarding Children with Special Educational Needs and Disabilities
+e.
+Safeguarding Children with Special Educational Needs and Disabilities (SEND)

-- St Joseph's Catholic Primary School acknowledges that children with special educational needs and disabilities can face additional safeguarding challenges as they may have an impaired capacity to resist or avoid abuse. - Our staff are aware of the additional barriers which exist recognising abuse and neglect in this group of children, these include: - o Being more prone to peer group isolation than other groups - o Being disproportionally impacted by things like bullying, without outwardly showing signs of being bullied - o Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability rather than abuse or neglect - o Speech, language and communication needs which may make it difficult to tell others what is happening.
+- St Joseph's Catholic Primary School acknowledges that children with special educational needs and disabilities and/or certain health conditions can face additional safeguarding challenges as they may have an impaired capacity to resist or avoid abuse. - Our staff are aware of the additional barriers which exist recognising abuse and neglect in this group of children, these include: - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - o Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability rather than abuse or neglect, without further exploration; - Speech, language and communication needs which may make it difficult to tell others what is happening and managing or reporting these challenges.